Nshmais/Multi_User_Blog/README.md

 ## Tools
-There are many tools uses in this project as Google App Engine, postgres database, HTML, CSS, Python... etc.
+There are many tools uses in this project such as Google App Engine, postgres database, HTML, CSS, Python... etc.

 ## Installation and Run